indeedeng/iwf/CONTRIBUTING.md

   temporal  operator search-attribute  create -name CustomStringField -type Text
 ```

-4. If you run into any issues with Search Attributes registration, use the below command to check the existing Search
+3. If you run into any issues with Search Attributes registration, use the below command to check the existing Search
    attributes:`temporal operator search-attribute list`

-Then run the whole integ test suite against Temporal service by this command:

-`make temporalIntegTests`

-To run the server, if you are in an IDE, you can run the main function in `./cmd/main.go` with argument `start`.

-Alternatively, you could just build the binary by `make bins` and then run `./iwf-server start`

 ### Option 3: Run with your own Cadence service